 Thank you for checking out Textures!
-In this manual you’ll find everything you need to better understand what’s inside Channel Strip and how to use everything effectively.
+In this manual you'll find everything you need to better understand what's inside Textures and how to use everything effectively.

 Textures is an Audio Effect Rack housing several Resonators devices, along with Reverb, Grain Delays and a Saturator to easily create harmonic and colorful reverbs.
 Send ANY audio signal through Textures to get a very responsive, harmonic and warm space in your mix.

-To start using Textures, place the unzipped Textures Presets folder somewhere in your User Library, or in one of your custom folders in Live’s Browser.
-Then, depending on the type of scale (minor/major) and chord you’d like to use, drag one of the presets from the Browser onto a Return channel.
+To start using Textures, unpack the .alp file somewhere in your User Library, or in one of your custom folders in Live’s Browser.
+Then, depending on the type of scale (minor/major) and chord you'd like to use, drag one of the presets from the Browser onto a Return channel.
 Afterwards, use the Send knobs on any of the existing channels to feed audio into Textures.

 Using Textures on an individial Audio / MIDI / Group channel is also an option, but note that there is no Dry / Wet control.

 Project folder and presets for Textures.